-As discussed previously, Terrier [2020] showed that teacher favoritism in non-blind assessments affect high school track choice.
-This was also confirmed by Burgess et al. [2022], who showed that semi-blind assessments in mathematics at the end of high school reduced the gender gap in enrolling and graduating from university STEM degree programs.
-The counter-factual treatment would be a semi-blind assessment in another subject (like Danish) and mainly a non-blind teacher assessment in mathematics.
+Terrier (2020) showed that teacher favoritism in nonblind assessments affect high school track choice.
+This was also confirmed by Burgess et al. (2022), who showed that semiblind assessments in mathematics at the end of high school reduced the gender gap in enrolling and graduating from university STEM degree programs.
+The counterfactual treatment would be a semiblind assessment in another subject (like Danish) and a nonblind teacher assessment in mathematics.
 They also all sit for a fully blind mathematics exam.
-As they show that teachers are more lenient to boys in the their assessments, compared to the exams, this points to the importance of assessments for track choice.
+As they show that teachers are more lenient to boys in their assessments, compared to the exams, this points to the importance of assessments for track choice.

-Students who were under-predicted in the United Kingdom [Murphy and Wyness, 2020] were also less likely to apply to a high-tier university and more likely to be overqualified for the programs to which they apply.
-Taken together, the systematic differences in prediction error by student background and the implications of the prediction error for university application behavior suggests that the system of using predicted grades for university applications may have implications for getting high achieving students from disadvantaged backgrounds matched with appropriate university programs.
+Students who did better in their assessment compared to the teacher predictions were also less likely to apply to a high-tier university and more likely to be overqualified for the programs to which they apply (Murphy & Wyness, 2020).
+Taken together, the systematic differences in prediction error by student background and the implications of the prediction error for university application behavior suggest that the system of using predicted grades for university applications may have implications for getting high-achieving students from disadvantaged backgrounds matched with appropriate university programs.